 - Provide beneficial nutrients such as protein, calcium or fiber/whole grain at nutritionally meaningful levels, or delivering a functional benefit, such as heart health, while staying within specific limits on calories, fat (including saturated and trans fat), sodium and sugar; OR

-- Meet specifications for "reduced," "low" or "free" in calories, fat, saturated fat, sugar or sodium.
+- Meet specifications for "reduced," "low," or "free" in calories, fat, saturated fat, sugar or sodium.

 That means a product like Oscar Mayer Lunchables, Pizza Pepperoni Flavored Sausage, with 440 calories, 5 grams of saturated fat (the bad kind of fat) and 35 grams of sugar (nearly a full days worth) can get the Sensible Solution seal on its label.
 The label may seem like a good idea, but when it's used to push unhealthy foods, it becomes nothing more than an empty marketing message.

 Unfortunately, Kellogg decided to put the Diabetes Friendly seal on cereals like Corn Flakes and Rice Krispies.
 Both are lower in sugar than their counterparts, but neither has any appreciable amount of fiber in them.
-Since fiber is important way to manage blood sugar levels, it's a mystery why there's no requirement for a "Diabetes Friendly" product to have fiber in it.
+Since fiber is an important way to manage blood sugar levels, it's a mystery why there's no requirement for a "Diabetes Friendly" product to have fiber in it.

 The problems with all three labels are significant.

-- They're all company specific.
+- They're all company-specific.
 Each seal can only appear on the products of the company that designed the program.

-- There's no way to compare one program against another, because they use different criteria to judge.
+- There's no way to compare one program against another because they use different criteria to judge.

 - The criteria they use to designate which foods are "healthier" have gaping holes.
 When cookies, pizza and soda can be considered a healthy option, something is wrong with the whole rating system.

-What's really needed is an outside company to put together a meaningful way to quickly compare one brand against another.
+What's needed is an outside company to put together a meaningful way to quickly compare one brand against another.
 If you're looking for healthier foods, ignore the marketing hype on the front of the box.